Our Process

 1. Can I use more than one citation style in my TOK essay?

 Generally, it is best to stick to one citation style throughout your TOK essay to maintain consistency and clarity.
-However, if you have multiple sources from different disciplines that require different citation styles, you may need to use multiple citation styles in your essay.
-In such cases, make sure to clearly distinguish between the different citation styles used.
+However, if you have multiple sources from different disciplines that require different citation styles, you may need to use various citation styles in your essay.
+In such cases, distinguish clearly between the various citation styles used.

 1. How do I avoid plagiarism in my TOK essay?

-To avoid plagiarism in your TOK essay, it is important to properly cite all sources used in your writing, including paraphrased or summarized information.
-Additionally, make sure to use quotation marks for any direct quotes and to reference the source in the in-text citation.
-Finally, always double-check your work using plagiarism detection software to ensure that all sources have been appropriately cited.
+To avoid plagiarism in your TOK essay, it is crucial to properly cite all sources used in your writing, including paraphrased or summarized information.
+Additionally, use quotation marks for direct quotes and reference the source in the in-text citation.
+Finally, always double-check your work using plagiarism detection software to ensure all sources are cited appropriately.

 1. What is the best tool for managing my citations in my TOK essay?

-There are several citation management software options available, such as EndNote, Mendeley, and Zotero.
-Each has its own unique features and benefits, so it is best to research and try out different options to determine which works best for your needs.
+Several citation management software options, such as EndNote, Mendeley, and Zotero, are available.
+Each has unique features and benefits, so it is best to research and try different options to determine which works best for your needs.

-If you are unsure about how to cite a source in your TOK essay, consult a citation style guide or manual, or speak with your instructor or a librarian for guidance.
+If you are unsure how to cite a source in your TOK essay, consult a citation style guide or manual or speak with your instructor or librarian.
 It is important to properly cite all sources to avoid plagiarism and ensure the integrity of your academic work.

 Calculate the price of your order